mawds/r-programming-intro/_episodes/01-recap.md

 > ## Different file formats
 >
+> In the previous R course we made extensive use of the gapminder data.
 > Compare the format of the co2 data (`co2_weekly_mlo.txt`) and the gapminder data (`gapminder-FiveYearData.csv`).
-> What differences do you notice?
+> What differences in the files' formats do you notice?
 >
 > > ## Solution
 > >
 > > The main differences are:
 > > * The co2 data contains documentation and licencing information at its start.
 These rows
 > >   are prefixed with the # symbol.
-> > * The gapminder data contains variables names in its first row (remember we cannot start an R
+> > * The gapminder data contains variable names in its first row (remember we cannot start an R
 > >   variable with a number, and including spaces needs special tricks (and is generally a bad idea)).
 The co2 data doesn't
 > >   contain variable names in a nice format.
 > > * In the gapminder data each value is separated by a single comma.
 In the co2 data, the values